 Dilated comprehensive eye examination at the time of diagnosis and then continue every year.

 For type 1 diabetes Dilated comprehensive eye examination to be done when the diabetes duration is ≥ 5 years.

 CARDIAC [HEART] TESTING:

-For Patients with sedentary life style, age more then 35 years, more then 2 cardiac risk factors, Cardiac stress test may be considered.
+For Patients with a sedentary lifestyle, age more than 35 years, more than 2 cardiac risk factors, Cardiac stress test may be considered.

 Every year screening using simple clinical tests is needed.

 Every year comprehensive foot examination should be done to identify risk factors.